Millions of Texans have been vaccinated against COVID-19, and healthcare providers are getting more people protected every day.

 VISITING FRIENDS AND FAMILY

-What’s more, they’re allowed to visit unvaccinated friends and family who are not at high risk for COVID-19.
+Fully vaccinated people are allowed to visit unvaccinated friends and family who are not at high risk for COVID-19.
 This is especially encouraging news for older adults missing their families.

 “If you’ve been careful about you and your children’s exposure to the community,” Dr. Dominguez says, “then bringing grandparents who are fully vaccinated into the house is a reasonable thing to do.”

 The bigger concern is being in public or healthcare settings where you might be around people who are at greater risk of serious illness.
+Masks remain a must at hospitals and most other healthcare facilities, as well as mass transit hubs like airports.

 “If you’re around strangers and don’t know their vaccination status, you should still wear masks and keep your distance,” Dr. Dominguez says.
 “Because you can’t predict who will get sick.”